Industry Research

 Predictions for 2026-2027

 Cross-marketplace coordination emerges.
 The logical extension of coordinated matching within a single marketplace is coordinated matching across marketplaces.
-If a seller lists on Platform A and a buyer lists on Platform B, a shared infrastructure layer can discover trades that span both platforms.
+If a seller lists on Platform A and a buyer lists on Platform B, a shared infrastructure layer can surface opportunities that span both platforms.
 This requires standardized preference expression and settlement coordination — technical challenges that are solvable but politically complex.
 Expect early cross-platform coordination protocols to launch in 2027.

 Trade coordination extends beyond NFTs.
 The framework for coordinated trade discovery is asset-class agnostic.
 Any market where assets are unique or semi-fungible and bilateral liquidity is constrained benefits from the same infrastructure.
 Gaming economies, tokenized real-world assets (real estate fractions, carbon credits, luxury goods), and collectibles platforms will adopt trade coordination APIs as marketplace validation matures.